James-revans/Baby-Reveal-FrontEnd/README.md

 I displayed this url on a large monitor to view the live results: https://babyreveal.netlify.com/#/

-As guests arrived, they scanned the QR code on their phone to visit this url on their phone: https://babyreveal.netlify.com/#/vote
+As guests arrived, they scanned the QR code to visit this url on their phone: https://babyreveal.netlify.com/#/vote

 Once the gender reveal happened, I went to this url to change the display to "It's a boy!"